Follow-ups

 Message body

-- Label: rich-text editor for the message content
+- Label: rich-text editor for the message content (predefined messages only)

 - Default: (empty on a new entry)